9:30 AM – Kid-Friendly Morning Service Begins – For families with small kids and all who enjoy intergenerational experience (1 hour)

 10:30 AM – Service Continues for Adults; Child Care Begins

 We move deeper into our work of teshuvah, finding the road back to our own selves, working to repair our hearts, our relationships and the world we share.
-The service will include Storahtelling, a lively, participatory presentation of the Torah Service.
+The service will include a lively and interactive Torah service.
 The day will open with stories and song suitable for children, with an adult-only contemplative service running concurrently.

 Yom Kippur Afternoon

 We come back together to pray for healing.
 With song, imagery and prayer we will focus on refuah shleymah – complete healing of body and spirit, for ourselves, our loved ones, and others in the world who are hurting.